WpHeadless/wpheadless/README.md

 # What is WpHeadless?

-WpHeadless is Wordpress Multisite bundle providing API-only or Headless implementation of the CMS.
+WpHeadless is Wordpress Multisite bundle providing API-only or Headless implementation of the CMS and static site web-server.
 It comes with fully automated docker based workflow to setup and maintain CMS service on your own server or https://localhost.

 ## TL;DR;